EstiNet/gFeatures/README.md

 ## Info
 gFeatures is a plugin for Bukkit/Spigot, Sponge, and CanaryMod.
 Our goal is to provide a modular system to power the backend of servers. gFeatures allows easier than before manageability, with a JavaFX GUI (WIP).
 The gFeatures Universal Binary allows gFeatures to run on Bukkit-Compatible, Sponge, and Canary servers.
+It also has support for Forge, both server and client.

+The Universal Binary works on the following platforms: Spigot, Forge(Client)

 ## Notes
 All the packages under "tk.genesishub.*" was part of gFeatures 1.0, and is Obsolete.